Could VR Be The Next Big Dating Tool?

 Chief among the connections we’ve made are those of a more…’romantic’ nature.

 Okay, maybe just sexual in some cases.
-It’s said, for example, that about 13% of web searches between 2009 to 2010 were for erotic content.
+It’s said, for example, that about 13% of web searches from 2009 to 2010 were for erotic content.

 But we’re not all just in it for the physical loving, and online dating also stands testament to our amazing utilization of new technological resources.
 In fact, in 2015 eHarmony found that according to their research (so take it with a pinch of salt) online dating is now the second most popular way to meet new potential partners—beaten only by meeting through mutual friends.
 That’s a whole lot of tech lovers…literally!